 The “direction” for each shot is determined based upon where the barrel was pointing prior to, during, and after the shot.
 This information is then sent to the app for recording and will show up in two graphs.

 It’s interesting to see the movement after the shot breaks is first to the right, and then upward.
-This tells me I’m putting a little extra squeeze in my trigger hand, and it will eventually affect my ability and speed to get the pistol back onto target for follow-up shots.
-Overall though, the MantisX showed I was moving the pistol in a fairly centered manner, and was able to lock onto my target and squeeze off a round with good shooting fundamentals.
+This tells me I’m putting a little extra squeeze in my trigger hand, and it will eventually affect my ability and speed to get the pistol back onto the target for follow-up shots.
+Overall though, the MantisX showed I was moving the pistol in a fairly centered manner and was able to lock onto my target and squeeze off a round with good shooting fundamentals.

 The second graph places lighted bars in the sector the barrel was pointing during the shot on the shooting wheel scoreboard.
 My 25-shot example above recorded most of my shots with the muzzle pointing down and to the right.
 My overall score of only 50.4 shows this string of shots was not very accurate to the “zero” obtained by MantisX sensor during calibration.